alevalve/scene-graph-to-unreal-blockout/README.md

 # Scene Graph -> Unreal BlockOut

-Turn a natural-language scene description into a grey-box Unreal level in two easy steps:
+Turn a natural-language scene description into a grey-box Unreal level in two steps:
 1. **Parse** your prompt into a sanitized scene-graph JSON.
 2. **Build** a BlockOut `.umap` in Unreal Engine from that JSON.